-Writing is an essential life skill, and practising at home can be fun for your child – really!
-(I’m not just saying that because I’m a teacher.)
-Naturally, one of the best ways to encourage writing is to reinforce the connection between reading and writing.
-The most important thing parents can do to support young writers is share relaxing, enjoyable read-aloud time, says Regie Routman, an education expert who works with teachers to support literacy instruction throughout Canada and the U.S. “Read aloud wonderful picture books, as well as great fiction and nonfiction books,” Regie suggests.
-“Just savour the time together and the language and illustrations.
+No surprises here—one of the best ways to encourage them is to reinforce the connection between reading and writing.
+Get them to choose books and spend time together reading aloud, says Regie Routman, an education expert who works with teachers to support literacy instruction.
+“Read aloud wonderful picture books, as well as great fiction and non-fiction books,” Routman says.
+“Just savour the time together, talking about the story and illustrations.
 Talk about the books without trying to teach.”
-She also points out the importance of keeping a home library, and showing your kids you value reading by letting them stay up a bit later to read.

 Parents often fret about perfectly formed letters and correctly spelled words.
-While we always want kids to take their time and do their best work, their ideas are just as important—maybe even more important – as the mechanics.
-Letter reversals and inventive spelling are extremely common during the first few years of school.
-If kids are encouraged to give their best effort when writing (without too much correction or criticism) natural improvement and growth will be seen in these areas.
-While workbooks for printing can be helpful in very small doses (especially if your child loves them, which mine did) it’s more important to be writing for fun and getting ideas on paper in order to foster a lifelong love of writing.
+While we always want kids to take their time and do their best work, their ideas are just as important—maybe even more crucial—as the mechanics.
+Letter reversals and inventive spellings are super common during the first few years of school.
+If kids are encouraged to give their best effort when writing (without too much correction or criticism), they’re definitely on the “write” path.
+(We couldn’t help ourselves.)Originally published in the Fall 2018 issue.